 A Introduction to the history of Teesdale by Ken Fairless

-The river Tees rises near Cross Fell 2390ft (730 m) above sea level in the Pennines and flows for some 85 miles (137 km) in an easterly direction before reaching the North Sea coast between Stockton and Middlesbrough.
+The River Tees rises near Cross Fell 2390ft (730 m) above sea level in the Pennines and flows for some 85 miles (137 km) in an easterly direction before reaching the North Sea coast between Stockton and Middlesbrough.
 This area of the river valley, Teesside, has become industrialised and heavily populated in the last two hundred years.
-A short way up stream of the Teeside is Darlington,most famous for its part in the Darlington to Stockton Railway, an important communications centre, market town and part of this Tees Valley development.
+A short way up stream of Teesside is Darlington, most famous for its part in the Darlington to Stockton Railway, an important communications centre, market town and part of this Tees Valley development.

 Eight miles beyond Darlington is the village of Gainford.
 Some would argue that the description of Teesdale proper should begin here since from early medieval times this was the capital of an estate, the Gainford, extending westwards upriver beyond Barnard Castle.
 Gainford itself has an ancient church bearing witness to its antiquity.
 It is also noted for its spa.

 Others would say that it is only when we reach the vicinity of Barnard Castle that the area deserves the description of ‚€˜dale‚€™.But bowing to more recent usage, the following account will follow this latter practice and for convenience divide Teesdale into two parts.
 The territory around and beyond Middleton-in-Teesdale may conveniently be termed Upper Teesdale while those parts south of Middleton reaching as far as Barnard Castle and encompassing the area around it Lower Teesdale.